-The fairways of Ayrshire & Arran are steeped in prestige and rightly so.
 On a windy Wednesday morning in 1860, eight sportsmen stepped out onto the greens at Prestwick in what was the start of professional golf as we know it today.
-Did you know though that not only was Prestwick the host of the first Open Championship back in 1860, but it was also the location of the first known hole-in-one by ‘Young’ Tom Morris in 1868?
+Did you know though that not only was Prestwick the host of the first Open Championship, but it was also the location of the first known hole-in-one by ‘Young’ Tom Morris in 1868?

-Start your golfing adventure by discovering the current Open Championship courses at Turnberry and Royal Troon, located within a few miles of each other.
-The Open returned to Ayrshire & Arran in 2009, cementing its reputation for stunning, world-class golf courses and its importance in golfing heritage, and will be back again in 2016 at Royal Troon.
+Start your golfing adventure by discovering the current Open Championship courses at Trump Turnberry, host to the 2015 RICOH Women's British Open, and Royal Troon, located within a few miles of each other.
+The Open Championship returned to Ayrshire & Arran in 2009, cementing its reputation for stunning, world-class golf courses and its importance in golfing heritage, and will be back again in 2016 at Royal Troon.

 While the remaining courses in Ayrshire & Arran may not share the same international limelight as the ‘Big Three’, they are an absolute joy for those who seek them out.
-The backbone of golf in Ayrshire & Arran remains the rich variety of courses scattered throughout this striking region.
 Whether you’re looking for links, heathland, parkland or moorland, there are courses to suit every ability and budget, including hidden gems like the two Gailes courses, Glasgow and Western, the 27-hole Kilmarnock Barassie or Dundonald.

+Take a look at the Ayrshire & Arran golf guide and browse some golfing itineraries to find out more about the courses.
 For excellent value for money, get an Arran Golf Pass which is valid for a whole year for all seven of the island courses.
-Check out the Ayrshire Open Qualifier Card for access to three of the Open Championship qualifying venues or the Golf South Ayrshire Pass which permits six rounds on eight courses over seven consecutive days.
+Check out the Ayrshire Open Qualifier Card for access to three of the Open Championship qualifying venues or the South Ayrshire Golf Pass which permits six rounds on eight courses over seven consecutive days.